beliu/sparkify_cassandra/README.md

     csvreader = csv.reader(f)
     next(csvreader) # skip header
     for line in csvreader:
-## TO-DO: Assign the INSERT statements into the `query` variable
         query = "INSERT INTO session_table (session_id, item_in_session, artist_name, song_title, song_length)"
         query = query + "VALUES (%s, %s, %s, %s, %s)"
-        ## TO-DO: Assign which column element should be assigned for each column in the INSERT statement.
-        ## For e.g., to INSERT artist_name and user first_name, you would change the code below to `line[0], line[1]`
         try:
             session.execute(query, (int(line[8]), int(line[3]), line[0], line[9], float(line[5])))
         except Exception as e:
             print(e)
 ```

 Note that we have to specify the column number for each field of the table.
 Note that we have to recast the data from the CSV to match the data type of the table.
+It is also important that we
+insert the data for the columns in the same order as they were specified when we
-Inserting data into the other two tables follows the same process, with different data column numbers to match the table fields.
+created the tables.
+Inserting data into the other two tables follows the same process,
+with different data column numbers to match the table fields.

 ## Running the Queries
 Now, we have created the tables and inserted data.
 We can run the queries that the Sparkify analysts had requested.